sebastge/washAS-API/README.md

 - ##### Update the number of reservations for an object based on its ID (bosch_1000 in this case)

 This can be done in two different ways.
-The first command adds a number of reservations to the number of reservations.
+The first command adds a number of reservations to the existing number of reservations.
 I.e. number_of_reservations = existing_number_of_reservations + new_number_of_reservations

 ```sh
 curl http://localhost:5000/machines/bosch_1000/reservations -d "add_reservations=5&auth_token=123456789" -X PUT -v